nextcloud/documentation/admin_manual/installation/source_installation.rst

           `PHP manual <http://php.net/manual/en/extensions.php>`_ for information on modules.
           Your Linux distribution should have packages for all required modules.

-To run ownCloud, your web server must have the following installed:
+To run ownCloud, your Web server must have the following installed:

 * php5 (>= 5.4)
 * PHP module ctype